rcemper/db-migration-using-SQLgateway/README.md

 4. SQLgateway is installed during Docker build and the required
    jdbcdriver for Linux is included in this repo
 ## How to test
-All migration actions can run directly from SMP.
+All migration actions can be executed directly from SMP.
 1. Verify the gateway connection
-1. creating therr target tables
+2. Creating therr target tables